benko/ocp4-lab-deployment/README.md

 > NOTE: The configuration database backup does not include container images.
-That is a separate backup called the blob backup, which you will be able to create after the first successful installation.
+That is a separate backup called the blob backup, which you will be able to create after the first successful installation and then use for any subsequent deployments of this system.

-Eventually, once you did a connected installation, you can create a backup of Nexus repositories and include that in your future deployments.

 ## Configuration